projectcatalyst/ideascale-seed-data/README.md

 - Add in any required manual process where the script data can't standardise effectively
 - Run the script to produce the fund-seed-data.json file

-**Notes**
+**Important Notes**
+- USD Conversion - Fund 1 & 2 requested amount was given in ADA however this has been standardised to the equivalent USD value.
+The ADA to USD conversion values were taken from the fund results to make the conversions.
 - Comments - Comments data has been added for reference though this is not vital data to expose through the API.
-The comments data has been omitted from being standardised.
+The comments data has been omitted from being standardised
 - Date/Time - Date/Time data from Ideascale is assumed to be UTC timezone
 - Detailed Plan - Markdown has not been removed from any of the text fields